- Getting Started

 - Section 508 Compliance

 Use a KPI Matrix to display and visualize the unlimited number of business metrics in a single table.
-It helps users to extract useful insights about the company's performance and its growth from the dashboard easily.
+A KPI Matrix helps users to extract useful insights about the company's performance and its growth from the dashboard easily.

-When you insert a KPI Matrix to a dashboard, you can add the following data visualizations in the scenario like number, HBar graph, pareto graph, bullet graph, diagram, and image, each explained below:
+When you add a KPI Matrix to a dashboard, you can use the following data visualizations in the scenario like number, HBar graph, pareto graph, bullet graph, diagram, and image, each explained below:

 Number: It is used to display the numeric values of the bound attribute, similar to a column in a data table.